wachunga/citystrides/README.md

 Fetches all streets for the provided city which CityStrides still considers incomplete.

-To include percentage complete, include the value of your `_citystrides_session` cookie as your second argument:

-`DEBUG=* node incomplete.js 37612 FonQHJUL8azT%2BdeWFibYRL2qI...`
+You will need three things from CityStrides:

+1. user id
+   - Find it on your profile page.
+Example: `1234` from `https://citystrides.com/users/1234`
+1. city id
+   - Go to the city page.
+Example: `37612` is Vancouver: `https://citystrides.com/cities/37612`
+1. session cookie `_citystrides_session` (to include % complete)
-You can get this from the dev tools of your browser when you're logged into citystrides.com.
-For example, in Chrome, look under Application > Cookies > citystrides.com.
+   - You can get this from the dev tools of your browser when you're logged into citystrides.com.
+For example, in Chrome, look under `Application > Cookies > citystrides.com`.

+Combine them together as follows:

+`DEBUG=* node incomplete.js 1234 37612 FonQHJUL8azT%2BdeWFibYRL2qI...`

 Sample output: